phonepadith/cross-chian-poc/README.md

 We will be creating a bridge that wraps the test ERC20 token **COS** on Rinkeby as a wrapped version (**wCOS**) on Ropsten.
 So also grab some free COS tokens by sending a 0 ETH transaction to the contract address on Rinkeby: ***0x6E7C2D85B4f94BBa02fa28845DF2cC27645E0087***

 ***Create Token COS***
-In this case we use those contracts to deploy COS token.
+In this case we use those contracts to deploy COS governance-token.
 This token can mint/burn also:

 ***ERC20.sol***